 - Contact hours

-- lectures: 2 x 45 minutes; Practical Classes: 1 x 45 minutes per week (attendance compulsory)
+- Seminars: 2 x 1 hour per week

-- Note that the weekly 90-minute lectures involve in-class practical activities that are fun and that develop student's archaeological skills.
+- Note that the weekly 2 hour Seminar involves in-class practical activities that are fun and that develop student's archaeological skills.
 Participation is highly desirable.
 The Lecture Capture System will not be able to record these hands-on activities.

-Renfrew, C. and Bahn, P. Archaeology: theories, method and practice, 7th edn: London: Thames & Hudson.
+Renfrew, Colin and Paul Bahn.
+2016.
+Archaeology: theories, method and practice, 7th edn: London: Thames & Hudson.
 Available in Co-Op Bookshop and Reid Library.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.